 PolliPathshala: An effective e-learning platform for the rural area’s students

-Bangladesh is a relatively small agriculture-dominated country of 147,570 km2 with a huge the population of about 160 million and an active workforce of 73.9 million (67% of people of the workable population is between 15 and 59 years with an adult literacy rate of 61%).
+Bangladesh is a relatively small agriculture-dominated country of 147,570 km2 with a huge population of about 160 million and an active workforce of 73.9 million (67% of people of the workable population is between 15 and 59 years with an adult literacy rate of 61%).
 The country enjoys a demographic dividend as the youth constitutes one-third of the total population and thus represents a development priority agenda for the Government of Bangladesh.
 Although unemployment in the country is low (4.30% in 2014), the rate of underemployment is quite high (28.7%).
 Substantial underemployment exists in rural areas, home to around 80% of the total population, as well as in urban areas; and it is higher for females than for males .

 According to Bangladeshi government statistics, 38 percent of secondary students dropped out in 2016, 42 percent of the females and 34 percent males .
 The major causes behind the dropouts are financial difficulties and to support their family financially.
-A large number of dropout students are moved to the abroad for work.
+A large number of dropout students are moved abroad for work.

 With a total of 7.5 million Bangladeshis living abroad, the country has ranked sixth among the top 20 countries of origin for international migrants.
-Every year, around half millions of Bangladeshis, leave the country to work abroad.
-Bangladesh's economy depends on the emigrants' remittances.
+Every year, around half a million Bangladeshis, leave the country to work abroad.
+Bangladesh’s economy depends on the emigrants’ remittances.
 Bangladeshis often face quite harsh working conditions and inhumane treatment at their respective destinations.
 Male migrants are employed in the construction industry and in informal business services, such as cleaning, driving, or tailoring.
 They also work in manufacturing, agriculture, and retail.
 Women are employed as housemaids in private homes or cleaners in public buildings and offices .